fireboltattdev/mx2/README.md

 ## Usage

 In order to communicate with the M2X API, you need an instance of [M2XClient](m2x/client.py).
-You need to pass your API key in the constructor to access your data.
+You need to pass your Master API key in the constructor to access your data.
+Your Master API Key can be found in your account settings.

 ```python
 from m2x.client import M2XClient